The lion's mane mushroom gets a lot of buzz for its effects on cognition and memory.

 Yes, lion's mane mushrooms are fully edible.
 You can eat them raw, cooked, dried, or go for lion’s mane tinctures or capsules.
 Alternatively, you can make lion's mane tea if you want the benefits of this amazing mushroom without the seafood-like taste.
-Or opt for a fortified food, such as the Forij Superfood Granola, for all the lion's mane benefits in one bowl of cereal.
+Or opt for a fortified food, such as our mushroom granola, for all the lion's mane benefits in one bowl of cereal.

 Is lion’s mane psychoactive?